4 - Filter equipment and Espresso Pots

 What else you need

 For optimized brewing water: Apax Labs mineral concentrates (exclusive Swiss importer) or Brita filters.
-For fresh beans: our coffee beans from our own roastery in Bern – especially for filter, we recommend Wild Peach or Bright Cassis as light specialty profiles.
+For fresh beans: our coffee beans from our own roastery in Bern – especially for filter, we recommend Wild Peach with Ethiopian peach notes or Bright Cassis with vibrant fruit clarity, particularly good on a V60 02 ceramic.
+For AeroPress with Inverted Method: 17g Cozy Chocolate to 250ml water, 80 degrees, 1.5 min steep – chocolatey, dense, round.

 Frequently Asked Questions